Rule Number One

 - In Terry Pratchett's novel Thief of Time, Lu-Tze often reminds people about Rule One.
 Unfortunately for them, not everyone gets the message.
 Rule One is: "Never act incautiously when confronted by a little bald wrinkly smiling man!"
 Then there's Rule Nineteen, which is "Never forget Rule One, and ask yourself why it was invented in the first place."

-- Matthew Stover's Caine has three rules.
+- The Acts of Caine: Matthew Stover's Caine has three rules.
 They really boil down to "I'm the boss and can kill you to maintain this authority", and serve more to operate as a coercive threat than as a code of behaviour.
-If he ever asks you "What's Rule Two?", then you, my friend, are in deep shit.
+If he ever asks you "What's Rule Two?", then you are in deep shit.

 - In Alice in Wonderland, the King of Hearts reads out Rule Forty-two: "All persons more than a mile high to leave the court."